Static vs dynamic proxies

-Depends on proxy type
+Depends on the type of proxy.

-In practice, proxies also differ in their ownership.
+In practice, proxies also differ in ownership.

-- Dynamic proxies often belong to mobile operators.
+- Dynamic proxies belong to mobile operators.

 In OnlineProxy you will find mobile proxies from all over the world with daily billing from $0.7 and IP rotation.
 Proxies are great for work tasks.
 We guarantee quality or refund money.